Change of Status to F-1

 Change of Status to F-1 Denial

 There is no guarantee that USCIS will approve a change of status request.
-If you receive an F-1 change of status denial notice (Form I-797), ISSS recommends you notify ISSS by email at [email protected] and consult with an immigration attorney as needed.
+If you receive an F-1 change of status denial notice (Form I-797), notify ISSS by uploading the denial notice to the ‘Report an Update to ISSS’ form in your Change of Status to F-1 checklist in MyISSS.
+An ISSS advisor will follow-up with you; we recommend that you also consult with an immigration attorney as needed.